briemadu/codraw-icr-v1/README.md

 ## Data

 Check data/README.md for the details on how to download the necessary datasets.
+Our annotation is available at OSF: [https://osf.io/gcjhz/](https://osf.io/gcjhz/).
+You can download it manually or clone via the [osfclient](https://github.com/osfclient/osfclient).

 ## Replicating the results